Welcome to the Wiltshire County & General Information Page

 Wiltshire Bona Vacantia List published by the Treasury Solicitor the list, shown here as a research aid to family historians, contains the names of those who have died intestate in Wiltshire.
 An alternate Bona Vacantia listing can be found here.

-Wiltshire Or Not photo gallery.
-The places could be in Wiltshire, the people are known to have Wiltshire connections.
+The images of places inthe above gallery could be in Wiltshire, those of people are known to have Wiltshire connections.
 Your help in identifying any of these images would be greatly appreciated.
 If you can help, contact Teresa Lewis, Administrator via the Contact Us Tab at the top of the page.
 Thank you